 The Texas Property Tax Code (the "Tax Code") provides for county-wide appraisal and equalization of taxable property values and establishes in each county of the State an appraisal district and an appraisal review board responsible for appraising property for all taxable units within the county.
-The Grayson Central Appraisal District and Collin Central Appraisal District (collectively the "Appraisal District") are responsible for appraising property within the District as of January 1 of each year.
-The appraisal values set by the Appraisal District is subject to review and change by the Appraisal Review Board (the "Appraisal Review Board") which is appointed by the Appraisal District's Board of Directors.
-Such appraisal rolls, as approved by the Appraisal Review Board, are used by the District in establishing its tax roll and tax rate.
+The Grayson Central Appraisal District and Collin Central Appraisal District (collectively, the "Appraisal District") are responsible for appraising property within the District as of January 1 of each year.
+The appraisal values set by the Appraisal District is subject to review and change by the Appraisal Review Board (the "Appraisal Review Board") which is appointed by the Appraisal District in establishing its tax roll and tax rate.